We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- $ = under $50
+- $ = under $70

-- $$ = $50–$100
+- $$ = $71-$110

-- $$$ = over $100
+- $$$ = over $110

 Best baby jumper for small spaces

-Weight limit: Up to 33 lbs.
+- Weight limit: up to 33 lbs.

-If you’re limited on space, an old school-style hanging jumper can sometimes be your best bet.
+If you’re limited on space, an old-school-style hanging jumper can sometimes be your best bet.
 This one from Outing Man is a great solution and can accommodate children from infancy through 24 months of age.

 Parents like that this jumper can be easily installed using the included clamp and attaching it to a square load-bearing beam.